 The resulting, capped gutters have no exposed fasteners and are essentially invisible to casual visitors.
 "The roof's snow guards help protect pedestrians and the building itself from sliding snow and ice, and direct the melting snow and ice to the gutters,"

 He elaborated, "S-5!
 ColorGard® snow retention was chosen for compatibility with our RHEINZINK standing seam roof.
-Its ability to 'clamp' to the
+Its ability to 'clamp'

-manage rainwater and deflect debris.
+the gutters manage rainwater and deflect debris.
 Their reliable functionality further reduces the need for maintenance and associated labor."

 The previous Belvedere transit facility remained in service for 35 years before being replaced in October 2019.
 The new Belvedere Transit Centre provides multiple entry points and full-height glazing, which allows for transparency, daylight and views,